Fiveolioo/starwars_characters/README.md

 ## Code of Conduct

 Everyone interacting in the StarwarsCharacters project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/starwars_characters/blob/master/CODE_OF_CONDUCT.md).

+## Acknowledgments

+Big help from Avi(Instructor) and Lantz(Instructor) for all the great ideas to use in my code.